WASHINGTON – Power outages that last days mean you will probably need to throw out a lot of food in your refrigerator and freezer.

 Foods will stay safely cold 4 to 6 hours in your refrigerator.

 Here’s the rule of thumb: If the temperature reaches above 40 degrees, throw out what’s in your refrigerator and freezer.

 Your freezer will stay cold for two days if it’s full and one day if it’s half full.
 A full freezer that is not opened should stay cold for several days.
 If it’s not full, you can fill it with containers of water to freeze that will fill unused space.

 If the food is cold or has ice crystals, you can safely refreeze some of it.

 Dominion Virginia Power recommends your treat thawed foods this way:

-- Vegetables: Do not refreeze thawed vegetables, These can be very toxic once
+Vegetables: Do not refreeze thawed vegetables, These can be very toxic once the bacteria multiply.

 The U.S. Department of Agriculture also offers tips to minimize the potential for foodborne illnesses.

 Dry ice is also another way to keep your food cold if you don’t have any power.
 You should never touch dry ice directly.
 Use insulated gloves, a pot holder or towel to handle the ice.

 For each 24-hour period, you should have the following amounts: